matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 We do not require that Stream Order be consistent across federation (in fact, we believe that this would be impossible to achieve).
 The only requirement is that all the clients for a user and the one server to which they connect agree.
-For this reason, we propose that `m.order` be included in an event's `unsigned` property.
+For this reason, we propose that `order` be included in an event's `unsigned` property.

 ### Notes on the meaning of Stream Order